Packandgo.info

 Our first waterfall during this trip was Zlaten.
 It’s 65 kilometers east of Veliko Tarnovo.
 The name Zlaten means golden, and it comes from the color of the stones.
 They are a golden color and you can see small twinkling stones in the river, that look like the precious metal.

-The place is not hard to reach.
-You have to drive to the Ivancha village.
-It is just a kilometer outside of the village, but there are signs with "водопад" (waterfall).
-There you can park for free, and from there you can walk around 1 km to the Zlaten waterfall.
-The trail is not hard and gets you immersed in a nature and cool place.
+The trail is not hard and immerses you in a cool, natural place.
 When we arrived, the current in the channel was strong.
-We walked along with it and we passed through a camping site, BBQ area, and spaces designed for kids and adults to have fun in nature.
+We walked along with it, passing through a camping site, BBQ area, and spaces designed for kids and adults to have fun in nature.

 Soon, we were in front of the waterfall.
 It was not the highest, but it was pretty and the surroundings were quiet and enjoyable.
 The place is ideal for spending a day alone, with friends, or with family.
 When we arrived it was empty so it was easy to park exactly at the entrance.
 But the space does not look for many cars to park.
 Maybe during the high season, you should look for another parking spot.